vria/design-patterns/Creational/Builder/README.md

 actual class.
 Neither it depends on the actual classes of any object that compose a complex object.

 This is achieved by hiding the complex object being build (`Product`) behind abstract `Builder` class.
-`Builder` creates, configures and builds a `Product` object step by according to the commands it receives from `Director`:
+`Builder` creates, configures and builds a `Product` object step by step according to the commands it receives from `Director`.

+`Director` depends on abstract builder only.
+It does not depend on `Product` class neither on other classes needed to configure a product instance:

 ```
-// Depends on abstract builder only.
-// Doesn't depend on `Product` class neither on other classes needed to configure a product instance.
 class Director
 {
     // The algorighm for creating a complex product object.